herf/spdurl/README.md

 # spdurl

-*A new format to encode spectral power distributions for the Web*
+*An encoder to represent spectral data for the Web*

 #### What's a SPD?